We are located at the corner of Sanders and Dundee roads in Northbrook, Illinois.

 We are looking forward to seeing you in worship here at North Northfield.
 It is our prayer that you will experience the presence of God and the power of the Holy Spirit in the worship and ministry of this church.

-The other churches and organizations using our building have also resumed their activities.
-For more information, please contact those churches and organizations directly as they may have revised their schedules.
+For information about other churches and organizations using our facilities please contact those churches and organizations directly.

 North Northfield's pastor is the Rev. Dr. Min Hyuk Woo, who comes to us from Vision United Methodist Church in Mundelein, Ill.